Talking about Money in a Small Membership Church

 How to Begin the Conversation

 Naturally I was concerned about not meeting our budget needs and sensed that the administrative council (which did most of the work of the finance committee) was probably not the best place to begin examining the issue.
-Not knowing any other way, I began to feel out a few people about the idea of a pledge campaign.
+Not knowing any other way, I began to listen more to a few people about the idea of a pledge campaign.
 Talking in small groups with people about money-related issues helped to get the message out, and was more effective than the debate that could occur in a larger forum.
 I received mixed feedback about the idea of pledging.
 Some people were very concerned that people would know what they give.
 (As it was, the financial secretary would take the offering home, count it in her home, and deposit it in the bank.
 She was the only one who knew what people gave.)
 Others told me, “We take care of ourselves, people always come through.
 We don't need to pledge.”

-But, there were some at Grace who were concerned about the budget and intrigued by the idea of pledging.
+But, there were some at church who were concerned about the budget and intrigued by the idea of pledging.
 They liked that it could help us assess our ability to live within our means, as well as give us an opportunity to remind people quarterly of their covenant.
 I decided to go ahead and push the issue, and our Lay Leadership Committee nominated a stewardship team.

 A Spirituality of Stewardship